 - 1. A space for the instructor's contact information, including name, office location, phone, e-mail, and office hours - 2.
 A space for the name and contact information for the course coordinator, if the syllabus is standard for several sections - 3.
 A space for meeting days and times, and classroom location - 4.
 Course number and title - 5.
 Format of instruction (e.g., lecture, recitation, lab) and number of contact hours per week (Please refer to the definition of a semester credit hour in Section VI.B.3.) - 6.
-If the course is a GEL (Legacy General Education) and/or a GEN course, it must include the following: - i. the GEL and/or GEN category or categories it fulfills (e.g., Historical and Cultural Studies) - ii. the "GEL and/or GEN Goals and Expected Learning Outcomes" boilerplate language pertaining to the appropriate area(s) - iii. a statement beneath these that explains how the course will satisfy the stated GEL and/or GEN Expected Learning Outcomes - 7.
-A description of the course - 8.
-A list of required texts and other course materials, and information on where they are available - 9.
-Information about the length and format of all papers, homework, laboratory assignments, and examinations
+If the course is a GEN (New General Education) course, it must include the following: - i. the GEN category or categories it fulfills (e.g., Historical and Cultural Studies) - ii. the "GEN Goals and Expected Learning Outcomes" boilerplate language pertaining to the appropriate area(s) - iii. a statement beneath these that explains how the course will satisfy the stated GEN Expected Learning Outcomes - 7.
+If the course is a GEL (Legacy General Education) course, it must include the following: - i. the GEL category or categories it fulfills (e.g., Historical Study) - ii. the "GEL Goals and Expected Learning Outcomes" boilerplate language pertaining to the appropriate area(s) - iii. a statement beneath these that explains how the course will satisfy the stated GEL Expected Learning Outcomes - 8.
+A description of the course - 9.
+A list of required texts and other course materials, and information on where they are available

-10. Grading information, indicating the percentages assigned to various requirements

-- 11. A grading scale - 12.
-Information about the scheduling of examinations and due dates for assignments - 13.
-A class attendance policy - 14.
-A weekly topical outline of course meetings, including topics to be covered, readings, film screenings, and homework (The committee wants a sense of how much work is required of students.)

-15. The following statement on academic misconduct:
+- 10. Information about the length and format of all papers, homework, laboratory assignments, and examinations - 11.
+Grading information, indicating the percentages assigned to various requirements - 12.
+A grading scale - 13.
+Information about the scheduling of examinations and due dates for assignments - 14.
+A class attendance policy - 15.
+A weekly topical outline of course meetings, including topics to be covered, readings, film screenings, and homework (The committee wants a sense of how much work is required of students.) - 16.
+The following statement on academic misconduct:

 It is the responsibility of the Committee on Academic Misconduct to investigate or establish procedures for the investigation of all reported cases of student academic misconduct.
 The term "academic misconduct" includes all forms of student academic misconduct wherever committed; illustrated by, but not limited to, cases of plagiarism and dishonest practices in connection with examinations.
-Instructors shall report all instances of alleged academic misconduct to the committee (Faculty Rule 3335-5-487).
-For additional information, see the Code of Student Conduct http://studentlife.osu.edu/csc/.
+Instructors shall report all instances of alleged academic misconduct to the committee (Faculty Rule 3335-5-48.7(B)).
+For additional information, see the Code of Student Conduct.

-16. The following statement about disability services (recommended 16-point font):
+17. The following statement about disability services (recommended 16-point font):